kanidm/kanidm/kanidm_book/src/DEVELOPER_README.md

 use.

 Whenever code is merged with the `master` branch of Kanidm, containers are automatically built for `kanidmd` and `radius`.
-Sometimes they fail to build, but we'll try to keep them avilable.
+Sometimes they fail to build, but we'll try to keep them available.

 To find information on the packages,
 [visit the Kanidm packages page](https://github.com/orgs/kanidm/packages?repo_name=kanidm).